rudidude86/gura-lang.github.io/documents/Launch-Program.md

 and is described as a single-line comment.

 The following format is acceptable too.
-This is good to make Emacs determine what character encoding it should choose.
+This is good to make Emacs determine what character encoding it should choose in editing.

     #!/usr/bin/env gura
     # -*- coding: shift_jis -*-